chrispaynter/architecture/Microservices/Microservices and Modular Monoliths.md

 - There are technological _and_ logical benifits to crafting well designed boundaries.
 - The microservices architecutre uses services as a unit of modularity.
-- Aservice has an API, which is an impermeable boundary that is diffucilt to violate.
+- A service has an API, which is an impermeable boundary that is diffucilt to violate.
   - You can't bypass an API and access internal classes as you can with a Java package.
   - Thus, it's much easier to preserve the modularity of the application over time.
 - What belongs inside a given microservice?